clobee/clobee/README.md

 <div align="center">"What I do have are a very particular set of skills.
-Skills I have acquired over many long geek nights." - Liam Neeson (and myself)</div>
+Skills I have acquired over many long nights spent geeking out." - Liam Neeson (and myself)</div>

 ---